sdetannguyen/ui-api-selenium/README.md

 ## How it works

-The skeleton/framework built on top of [Selenium](https://www.selenium.dev/) for UI test, [RestAssured](https://rest-assured.io/) for API test, [TestNG](https://testng.org/doc/) for assertion and other supporting libs.
+The skeleton/framework built on top of [Selenium](https://www.selenium.dev/) for UI test, [RestAssured](https://rest-assured.io/) for API test, [TestNG](https://testng.org/doc/) for assertion and other supporting libraries.
 The base build tool is [Maven](https://maven.apache.org/) to manage project's build, artifacts, reporting system and Java as following the main programing language.

 ## Required installation